-It is also one of the most researched, and has been found to be effective against bacteria including Staphylococcus, Campylobacter jejuni, Escherichia coli, Listeria monocytogenes and Salmonella enterica to name a few.
+It is also one of the most researched, and has been found to be effective against bacteria including Staphylococcus, Giardia, Campylobacter jejuni, Escherichia coli, Listeria monocytogenes and Salmonella enterica to name a few.
 Therapeutic Grade Oregano oil is steam distilled from the leaves of Origanum compactum.
 Young Living’s Therapeutic Grade Oregano oil also contains 60-75% Carvacrol, the active anti-microbial, anti-bacterial and anti-viral component that makes it so effective against microbes.
 It has been used for sinus infections, warts, respiratory diseases and fungal infections.
 Not all oregano oils contain this amount of Carvacrol, so it pays to read labels and do a little research on the potency of any oregano oil you use.

 Oregano essential oil is packed with constituents that make it a powerful anti-inflammatory, anti-fungal, anti-parasitic and immune stimulating oil.